vnjuguna/sample-java-ip/README.md

 - Open the cloned Code on Vs Code
 - Run with ...
 ## BDD
-- Enter the process either encoding or decoding
+- User Input Enter the process either encoding or decoding
 - Enter the Key
 - Get the Encoded or Decoded Message
 - Allow the user to quit